Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 🆘 Useful emergency phone numbers

-The emergency service number in Spain, France, and Andorra is the 112.
-Don’t worry if you can’t speak Spanish or French because the operators will be able to take your call in English.
+The emergency service number in Spain, France, and Andorra is 112.
+Don’t worry if you can’t speak Spanish or French; the operators can take your call in English.

 What to expect from a staffed mountain hut in the Pyrenees